prabhpreet-code/Business-ad-Creation-and-Management/Client/README.md

-# Documentation:
+# Advertisment Manager:

 ## Folder Structure

-- Api :Contains the routing route and sets up Axios for the whole application
+- services :Contains the routing route and sets up Axios for the whole application
 - assets: Contains the images provided including the fav-icon
 - ### Components
   - common: Keeps the components common with other components.